-- When branch bump-vx.y.z is green, then merge it to master. - Update master locally and ensure that you remain on master for the rest of the process.
+- When branch bump-vx.y.z is green, then merge it to master.
+All pull requests are "squash merged". - Update master locally and ensure that you remain on master for the rest of the process.

 1.5.4 Test PyPI